nthplanet/n-spinner/README.md

 Directory with all of the N-Pass files that I modified:
 [/add-to-n-pass](add-to-n-pass)

-Easiest way to view code:
+Easiest way to view the code:
 [index.html](index.html) & [styles.css](styles.css)

 ---